 2018 Job Killer List

-The California Chamber of Commerce has released its annual list of job killer bills, calling attention to the negative impact that 27 proposed measures would have on California’s job climate and economic recovery should they become law.
+In 2018, the California Chamber of Commerce identified 29 job killer bills that would have had a negative impact on California’s job climate and economic recovery if they became law.

 Sample letters to legislators are available at www.calchambervotes.com.